Project Timeline

 These studies have been completed by qualified professionals who are experts in their fields.
 Some of the key studies and assessments completed to date include:

 • A detailed air quality assessment was completed for the proposed facility and submitted to AEPA as part of the EPEA application.
-The air quality assessment, which was conducted in accordance with the Alberta Air Quality Guideline, was further updated to reflect the final facility design and to assess specific air quality contaminants associated with odours.
-The updated assessment indicates that the proposed facility is predicted to result in a net positive improvement to air quality versus the current baseline operating conditions.
+The air quality assessment, which was conducted in accordance with the Alberta Air Quality Model Guideline, was further updated to reflect the final facility design updates and proposed odour abatement technologies and to assess specific air quality contaminants associated with odours.
+The updated assessment indicates that overall, the operation of the biodigester facility is predicted to result in an approximate 47% net reduction in feedlot odour.
 Rimrock will ensure that air emissions from the facility are designed to comply with ground-level ambient air quality.

 Noise and Traffic Impact Assessments

-• A Noise Impact Assessment (NIA) was completed for the proposed facility, to demonstrate compliance with the Alberta Utilities Commission (AUC) Rule 012: Noise Control.
-The facility’s modelled noise sources are predicted to be compliant with the AUC’s prescribed permissible levels (PSLs) during the daytime and nighttime at all receptors within 2 km of the facility boundary, with sound levels further decreasing with distance from the facility.
+• The Noise Impact Assessment (NIA) completed for the project has demonstrated compliance with the Alberta Utilities Commission (AUC) Rule 012: Noise Control.
+Updated noise assessments will be completed based on final facility design.
+The facility’s modelled noise sources will be compliant with the AUC’s prescribed permissible levels (PSLs) during the daytime and nighttime at all receptors within 2 km of the facility boundary, with sound levels further decreasing with distance from the facility.

 • A Traffic Impact Assessment (TIA) was undertaken by professional traffic engineers to ensure existing infrastructure can support the proposed traffic as generated by the facility’s operation and staff travel.
 The scope of work of the TIA was developed in conjunction with Foothills County.
 The TIA indicates that the proposed facility will result in a net reduction in traffic, since manure trucks will be diverted from public roads.
-However, as a result of the TIA, Rimrock will pave the road to the site access off Meridian Street.
+However, as a result of the TIA, Rimrock will pave a portion of Range Road 10 from Coal Trail to the site access approach.

 Biophysical Assessments